shashankyld/Notes/On PhD.md

 This, in turn, will result in more intelligent, adaptive, and user-friendly robotic systems.

 The motivation behind this research is deeply rooted in the researcher's passion for exploring the world through images and 3D imaging, and the desire to integrate language models as a fundamental component of world modeling in the field of robotics.

+Im no sure if at the PreDoc role Ill work on problems that scale to a billion people.
+But, I think atleast the team there have a thought process that values problems and research areas that scale.
+I believe robotics is a big deal!